 In the fluxkraft project we've been using modern (object-orient, PHP 5.3, Drupal-8 style) programming practices in order to ease re-using existing PHP libraries and to simplify the update to Drupal 8 - so does the flux Services Integration project implement class based plugins similar to Drupal 8 (more on that another time).
 While doing that we realized it's quite a pain having to write old-style callback based Rules actions, conditions and events all over the place, and people new to fluxkraft would have to learn both approaches.
 Fortunately, I figured that Rules' object-oriented design already treats actions and condition plugin implementations as objects, thus supporting class-based actions and conditions in Rules was a question of adding just ~10 lines of code and some small related changes.
 (In fact, I'd have preferred class based plugins already when I wrote Rules 2.x initially - back in 2009, however unfortunately I felt the community would not be ready / like that approach at that time).
 Given that and the addition of a simple discover mechanism Rules allows you to provide new events / conditions / actions now :-) (requires 2.4 or later).
 For more information about that check the change record or look at a working example like the flux Twitter API module.

 Not yet into Rules?

 We've got nice new features, but you are not into Rules yet?
-Not a problem, there is a lot of free learning material around (get started with the handbook) or, if you attend Drupalcon Prague grab one of the remaining seats of our training and learn Rules in a day.
+Not a problem, there is a lot of free learning material around (get started with the handbook) or, check our session at Drupalcon Prague and learn Rules in a day.